edeliu2000/genome/README.md

 ## Vision
 Scalable Realtime ML Platform for _demystifying_, _dissecting_, _validating_ and _enhancing_ *trust* on increasingly complex production AI.
 We plan to achieve this via:

--  AI Services focused on *Realtime and Interactive Tests/Evaluations* for ML
+-  AI Services focused on *Batch as well as Realtime and Interactive Tests/Evaluations* for ML
 -  AI Services focused on *Realtime and Interactive Explanations* of ML predictions
     -  on all types of data (tabular, image, text based)
 -  Realtime Model and *Prediction Visualizations*